Scuba gas planning: Buoyancy variations during the dive

 The diver must carry sufficient weight to remain neutral at the shallowest decompression stop until all the gas has been used.
-This is a worst case scenario, as something would have gone wrong for all the gas to have been used, but not being able to stay down to use the last of the gas when it is necessary would be even worse.
-This will result in the diver being negative by the total mass of gas carried at the start of the dive with empty buoyancy compensator, so the buoyancy compensator must have sufficient volume to neutralise this excess and any further loss of buoyancy in the diving suit during the descent.
-Calculation of the required weight and buoyancy volume can be done if the mass of the stored gas is known.
+This is a severe contingency scenario, as something would have gone wrong for all the gas to have been used, but not being able to stay down to use the last of the gas when it is necessary would be even worse, and it would be pointless to carry gas that cannot be used.
+This requires the diver to be negatively buoyant by the total mass of gas carried at the start of the dive with an empty buoyancy compensator, so the buoyancy compensator must have sufficient volume to neutralise this excess and any further loss of buoyancy in the diving suit during the descent.
+Calculation of the required weight and buoyancy volume to compensate for gas use can be done if the mass of the stored gas is known.
 Compensation for wetsuit buoyancy loss is a bit more complex and depends on the type and thickness of neoprene and surface area of the suit, and is best determined by experiment.
-Dry suit buoyancy loss can, and normally should, be corrected by inflation.
+Dry suit buoyancy loss can, and normally should, be corrected by inflation during the descent.